 When kittens are under a month old, it’s best to leave them with their mother.
 Taking a kitten away for too long can be distressing for the kitten and their mother cat.
 Some mother cats may abandon their kittens if they’re handled too often.

-Ginger or orange cats, on the other hand, are often male.
-Three-quarters of ginger cats are male, so while the percentages aren’t as high as for calico cats, there’s still a high chance that your ginger kitten will be male.
+Ginger or orange cats, however, are often male.
+In fact, three-quarters of ginger cats are male, so while the percentages aren’t as high as for calico cats, there’s still a high chance that your ginger kitten will be male.

 With any color, it’s worth confirming with a check of each kitten’s genitals when you can handle them safely.